persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-25-next-js-devops-by-github-actions-and-pages.md

 <a href="https://github.com/persteenolsen/gh-actions-pages-next-js-one" target="_blank">The code at GitHub</a>

-A Create Next App using GitHub Actions and Pages as DevOps.
+A Create Next App with TypeScript using GitHub Actions and Pages as DevOps.
 This Next.js Web App is one of the default starters with a lot of useful links for learning Next.js.